 Binoculars – These are really useful to see much of the wildlife in the forest.
 8 X 40 are the best to bring

 Camera – You will have lots of opportunities to take pictures but please bring a waterproof carrying case or zip lock bag for the camera

 Notebook and pencils – Essential for all projects.

 For the forest you should bring clothes that you don’t mind getting dirty!
 Synthetic (wicking) fabric is the best as it is quick drying, but cotton is kinder to the skin.
 Don’t forget to buy your Opwall t-shirt from here!

 Hiking boots/Jungle boots – Should be comfortable, quick drying, and have ankle support.

-Wellington/rubber boots – Not essential but useful for walking around camp and on short treks
+Wellington/rubber boots – Useful for walking around camp after heavy rainfall and on short treks.

 Flip flops/sandals – 1 pair

 Shorts – 2 pairs – one could be board shorts

 Thermal underwear – 1 set